3270io/3270Connect/docs/index.md

 - [Installation](installation.md): Learn how to install 3270Connect on your system.
 - [Basic Usage](basic-usage.md): Get started with basic usage, running workflows and sample 3270 application(s) to aid testing.
+- [Workflow Steps](workflow.md): Overview of the various workflow steps available in the 3270Connect application

 ## Advanced Features